Adrienne is certified dog trainer and former veterinary assistant. She has taken several courses on hospice, end-of-life care for dogs.

 When a dog is diagnosed with a terminal illness such as cancer, the news is awfully devastating.
-Not many situations in life equal the pain and suffering associated with thoughts of losing a canine companion that was always there and provided unconditional love for several years.
+Not many situations in life equal the pain and suffering associated with thoughts of losing a canine companion that was always there and provided unconditional love for many years.

 It's as if the whole balance of life is gone.
 With more and more people perceiving dogs as family members, dogs and their families form strong units that are in a perfect state of homeostasis.
 Then, along comes a diagnosis and that blissful state of homeostasis is gone for good—the family unit is now out of balance.